The Owners (2020 film): Production

 In February 2019, it was announced that Maisie Williams had been cast for the film.
 In May 2019, Jake Curran, Ian Kenny, Andrew Ellis, Sylvester McCoy, Rita Tushingham and Stacha Hicks joined the cast.

-Principal photography began in May 2019.
-Filming took place in an isolated Victorian mansion in Kent, near London.
+In May 2019, principal photography began and filming took place in an isolated Victorian mansion in Kent, near London.

-Director and co-writer Julius Berg, speaking of the film's themes, stated that, "in a way, it's a bit of an anti-capitalist movie.
+Director and co-writer Julius Berg, speaking of the film's themes, stated that "in a way, it's a bit of an anti-capitalist movie.
 When you're poor you have less of a chance to survive."

 Release

 In April 2020, RLJE Films acquired distribution rights to the film.
 It was released in the United States on September 4, 2020.